Professionals working

 General BiologistStudies the origin, anatomy, physiology, reproduction and behaviour of living organisms.

-BiotechnologistStudies the anatomy, physiology and characteristics of living organisms and isolated biological molecules and develops new materials.
+BiotechnologistStudies the anatomy, physiology and characteristics of living organisms and isolated biological molecules.

 MicrobiologistStudies microscopic forms of life such as bacteria, viruses, and protozoa.